GamePlayer-8/awesome-stars/README.md

 ## JavaScript

+- [JustOptimize/ShowHiddenChannels](https://github.com/JustOptimize/ShowHiddenChannels) - A BetterDiscord plugin which displays all hidden channels and allows users to view information about them.
 - [dgudim/themes](https://github.com/dgudim/themes) - A collections of various themes made by me/taken from other people and tweaked
 - [cutelyst/Virtlyst](https://github.com/cutelyst/Virtlyst) - Web interface to manage virtual machines with libvirt
 - [dpecos/mastodon-comments](https://github.com/dpecos/mastodon-comments) - Webcomponent that embeds a Mastodon's toot conversation in a HTML page